utensil/blog/content/posts/transformer/index.md

 Note that this matrix is asymmetric:

-- semantics related:
-  - "apple" pays more attentions to "green" (which is describing it) than the other way around because "green" is a general color regardless what it's describing
-- grammar related:
+- syntactically related:
   - "apple" pays unilateral attention to "a" for its quantity
   - "a" pays unilateral attention to "green" for whether it should be "an" instead
+- semantically related:
+  - "apple" pays more attentions to "green" (which is describing it) than the other way around because "green" is a general color regardless what it's describing

 To quantify the amount of attention, we can use the softmax function to give a (naturally normalized) probability distribution that the probability of each token is proportional to proportional to the exponent of a score (which will be calculated later):